Slow Cooker Chicken Enchilada Casserole

 Slow Cooker Enchilada Casserole is the easiest one-pot recipe you will find for enchiladas.
 Made with tender chicken and plenty of cheese.

 Forget take out and make enchiladas at home, we love to make a big pot of Slow Cooker Refried Beans too!
+Want an even easier recipe?
+Try my lazy enchilada recipe that is made with taquitos or try my vegetarian crockpot enchiladas.

 enchilada casserole with olives on top and metal spoon in it.

 This recipe for slow cooker chicken enchilada casserole is a one-pot meal (yay!).
 To make this recipe, I cook the chicken with a big can of red enchilada sauce, all day in my slow cooker.
+If you love green sauce, try my sour cream chicken enchilada casserole.

 Then when I get home, I shred the chicken, stir in corn tortillas strips, add some cheese and olives, stir, add a little more cheese and olives on top, cook for one more hour, and wow!
 Easy enchiladas and I don’t have the huge mess all over my kitchen from frying tortillas and rolling the enchiladas.